Kotlin/anko/doc/SQLITE.md

 }
 ```

-`rowParser` makes all class casts under the hood and you can name lambda arguments as you want.
+And that's it! `rowParser` makes all class casts under the hood and you can name the lambda parameters as you want.

 ## Cursor streams

 Anko provides a way to access SQLite `Cursor` in functional way.
-Just call `cursor.stream()` or `cursor.mapStream()` extension methods to get a `kotlin.Stream`.
-Also do not forget to close a `Cursor`.
+Just call `cursor.asSequence()` or `cursor.asMapSequence()` extension functions to get a sequence or rows.
+Do not forget to close a `Cursor` :)

 ## Updating values

-Finally you want to update some old rows in database.
-It's just like this:
+Let's give the a new name to one of our users:

 ```kotlin
 update("User", "name" to "Alice")